MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M11_Configuring_Pipelines_as_Code_with_YAML.md

     > **Note**: This will automatically trigger a new build.

-1. The pipeline will look similar to this example  (poiting to your own subscription and webapp):
+1. The pipeline will look similar to this example  (**Reference your own subscription and webapp on last task**):

     ```
     trigger: